Full Slate Review

 Full Slate is by far the smoothest and easiest to use for customers.
 Doesn’t require a log-in for customers to book appointments, is quick and easy to schedule on the back-end and their customer support couldn’t be better.

-Many other Facebook users praised the company, particularly for their speedy responses to their questions.
+Many other Facebook users praised the company, particularly for their speedy responses to questions.
 (Some even received replies within ten minutes of posting.)

 Full Slate’s customer support page features a few dozen 5-star reviews from customers.
 Customers also praised.